 Being a long-standing favourite, there’s models to suit a range of pocket sizes.

 First, there’s the Giant TCR Advanced.
 These start at £1,299 and come with Advanced Grade Composite frames and the OverDrive steerer along with fairly basic wheelsets.
-Then there’s the Giant TCR Advanced Disc models, which start at £1,749 and share similar characteristics, with Shimano Hydraulic disc brakes.
+Then there’s the Giant TCR Advanced Disc models, which start at £1,749 and share similar characteristics, with Giant Conduct SL Hydraulic disc brakes.

 Those with a little more need for speed might look at the Giant TCR Advanced Pro bikes, from £2,399.
 These boast the stiffer OverDrive 2 steerer, as well as the Giant SLR 1 wheel system.
 This carbon rim wheelset comes shod with tubeless tyres in all cases – and they’re genuinely well performing wheels, so none of this ‘great bike, needs new wheels’ malarky that almost always adorns bike reviews.
-There’s also two Giant TCR Advanced Pro 1 Disc models from £2,999 with Shimano Ultegra.
+There’s also three Giant TCR Advanced Pro Disc models from £2,599 with Shimano 105.

 Topping off the range, you’ll finds the Giant TCR Advanced SL and its disc companion.
-The rim brake version costs £5,299 with Shimano Ultegra Di2, whilst the four model rim brake line up starts at £3,449 with Shimano Ultegra.
+The rim brake version starts at £3,499 with Shimano Ultegra.
+The power meter is fitted on models over £4,499 and the disc brake variety sports Ultegra Di2 and deep section wheels, for £5,499.

 For women, Liv has launched a brand new all-rounder.
 The Liv Langma tips the scales at 6.05kg and has a redesigned front end which offers aero advantages, whilst still offering stiffness enough to be raced by the female riders of Team Sunweb at the Giro Rosa.